Krishna541/Coroutine-and-Kotlin-Flow/README.md

 - Cancellation is propagated automatically through the running coroutine hierarchy.
 #### Jetpack integration:
 - Many Jetpack libraries include extensions that provide full coroutines support.
 Some libraries also provide their own coroutine scope that you can use for structured concurrency.
+#### dependencies {
+    implementation("org.jetbrains.kotlinx:kotlinx-coroutines-android:1.3.9")
+}

+#### Suspend Function :
+-  When we add the suspend keyword in the function, all the cooperations are automatically done for us.
+We don't have to use when or switch case.
+When we write like below:

+suspend fun fetchUser(): User {
+     // make network call
+     // return user
+}

+override fun onCreate(savedInstanceState: Bundle?) {
+    super.onCreate(savedInstanceState)

+    GlobalScope.launch(Dispatchers.Main) {
+        val user = fetchUser() // fetch on IO thread showUser(user) // back on UI thread
+    }

+}